LeKhang97/RNA3DClust/README.md

 ```
 ### Notes
 - The input must be in pdb format;
 - There are 2 output files if the output option is chosen.
 One file is the JSON file, which contains the coordinate, the residue number and the label of clusters.
 The other file contains the command line for PyMOL GUI to generate the clusters.
-After putting it (name ```outfile_pymolcmd``` for example) and the pdb file in the same working directory, from PyMOL GUI, you can try: <be>
+After putting it (name ```outfile_pymolcmd``` for example) and the pdb file in the same working directory, from PyMOL GUI, you can try: <br>
 ```@outfile_pymolcmd ```